 Use of materials

 Patrons must request access to materials through the McCormick Library Request System; a user account is required.

-Requests to page materials for same-day use should be received by 3:45 pm.
+Delivery of materials for same-day use is not guaranteed.
 Some materials are held off-site and require 48-hours’ advanced notice for access.

 All materials should be returned to the service desk no later than 4:30 pm.

 McCormick Library staff will pull a maximum of 15 boxes per patron request.
-Patrons will be assigned a seat at a research table and must pick up and return their materials to the service desk.
-Patrons are allowed one box, one folder, or three rare books at their table at a time, depending on the collection.
+Patrons will be assigned a seat at a research table where there materials will be waiting for them.
 Patrons can retrieve Ready Reference items from the Reading Room book shelves but must return them to service desk when finished.

 To help preserve materials, patrons must: